Policies

 - during activities at another location when the President or the President's designee specifically approves in writing alcoholic beverage use at the activity, and when a special liquor license is in effect at the location.

-The OU policies governing the student use of alcohol and drugs are available in the Student Code of Conduct.
+The OU policies governing the student use of alcohol and drugs are available in the Student Code of Conduct:

-The OU Ordinances governing the use of alcohol and drugs can be found in Administrative Policy #400 and Administrative Policy #640, sections #5.01 and #7.01.
+and Administrative Policy # 640, sections #5.01 and #7.01.
 In addition, the misuse or abuse of prescription drugs is prohibited conduct.

 The State of Michigan defines substance abuse as the continued usage of drugs or alcohol to the extent that it results in significant impairment including interference with one's work, home, social relationships, or health in the previous 12 months.